RahshaunSharpe/Cyber-Faultline-/README.md

 - Whether your servers are ready to move to cloud (Azure / AWS) or need work first
 - For Hyper-V hosts — a full inventory of every VM and whether each one is ready to migrate

+Best Case Scenario
 You run it from **one machine**.
 It reaches out to all your servers remotely.
-You never log into the servers themselves.
+You never should have log into the servers themselves.
+However I understand Win-rm and other issues.
+So you may need log on and run a local Invocation of the script and it will be fine.

 ---